Payroll tax may apply to personal services income paid by a personal services entity to an individual.

 Employment agency contract

-Erica receives $60,000 in director fees from Industrial Consulting Pty Ltd. However, Industrial Consulting Pty Ltd does not pay tax on the $60,000 as s41 of the Act applies to prevent payroll tax being imposed on these payments.
+Erica receives $60,000 in director fees from Industrial Consulting Pty Ltd. But Industrial Consulting Pty Ltd does not pay tax on the $60,000 as s41 of the Act prevents payroll tax being imposed on these payments.